SQream/sqream_docs/operational_guides/oracle_migration.rst

      - Calculates the 10-based log for an argument
    * - ``MOD``
      - ``MOD``, ``%``
-     - Calculates the modulu (remainder) of two arguments
+     - Calculates the modulus (remainder) of two arguments
    * - NA
      - ``PI``
      - Returns the constant value for π